 - Engaging with stakeholders (staff, parents, pupils, education authorities, suppliers, etc.)

 - Contributing to school self-evaluation and supporting Ofsted evaluations

 Ensuring financial probity, by:

 - Monitoring spending against the budget and ensuring value for money is obtained

 - Ensuring risks to the Federation are manage

 Very simply, school governing bodies are responsible for working with the school to ensure that it delivers a good quality education – but it goes significantly beyond that, to setting the school’s vision, ethos and strategic direction, holding the headteacher to account for the educational performance of the school and its pupils, and overseeing the financial performance of the school and making sure its money is well spent.
 For us, that means we look at each school individually and as part of a federation of two schools together.

 Each governor is assigned one or more areas of oversight and responsibility; ranging from the standards of specific subjects taught within the schools, ensuring children with special educational needs are accounted for and that the health & safety standards across the schools are adhered to, right across to assessing staff performance integrity, attending interviews, grievances and disciplinary matters and approving spend for new equipment and facilities.
 We’re here to observe, challenge and support.

-All governors are part of the Full Governing Body (FGB) which meets every half term to discuss key issues, updates and focus areas (i.e. aspects requiring attention, documentation that needs reviewing and self-evaluations based upon expected standards).
-Some governors join sub-committees to focus on specific areas; the two largest of which as the FP&P (Finance, Premises & Personnel) and the IPA (Improving Pupil Attainment) and these each report back to every FGB meeting with their own updates.
+All governors are part of the Full Governing Body (FGB) which meets almost every month to discuss key issues, updates and focus areas (i.e. aspects requiring attention, documentation that needs reviewing and self-evaluations based upon expected standards).
+Some governors join working parties to focus on specific areas such as school finances and future strategy.